 - Save your metadata file as a tab-delimited file (.tsv) and keep it available (you will need it in step 6 below).

 - Open the tree of interest in Nextstrain by clicking on the "View in Nextstrain" icon within the Phylogenetic Tree page.

 - View the interactive tree in Nextstrain.
 The default parameters will allow you to see the tree colored by emerging lineages.

 - Upload the created metadata file by simply dragging and dropping it onto the Nextstrain tree page.
 After adding the metadata file, you will be able to see the new metadata variables for coloring your tree (based on the metadata column headers found in your metadata file).

-- Explore your tree with the added metadata (see viewing trees in Nextstrain guide for details on how to zoom in on branches of interest, filter samples, and change the tree scale).
+- Explore your tree with the added metadata (see Viewing trees in Nextstrain for details on how to zoom in on branches of interest, filter samples, and change the tree scale).